flairNLP/fundus/docs/how_to_contribute.md

 - From:   LATimes (2023-03-20 19:25)
 ```

-Since we didn't add anything to the parser yet, most of the entries are empty.
+Since we didn't add any specific implementation to the parser yet, most entries are empty.

 Because the parser you just wrote inherits from `BaseParser` it automatically parses the articles `ld+json` and`meta` content located in the article `head`.
 You can access those properties with `article.ld` and `article.meta`.